-In February 2020 Peabody applied for yet another coal exploration permit which was approved in 2022
+In February 2020 Peabody applied for yet another coal exploration permit in the catchment.
+This was approved in 2022.

 Nic Clyde, from Lock the Gate Alliance, referred to it as “an insult to all who rely on Sydney’s water supply… Perversely, lodged when the city has only just begun to recover from one of the worst droughts on record, when water supplies dropped to 42 per cent.”

-We have not been able to obtain a ‘schedule of works’ but the company is now able to carry out drilling and other invasive activities in an area the general public is not allowed to go, at risk of being fined $44,000.
+We have not been able to obtain a ‘schedule of works’ but the company is now able to take in machinery, carry out drilling and other invasive activities in an area the general public is not allowed to go, at risk of being fined $44,000.

 For more information or to help with this campaign contact Dr Catherine Reynolds – email@example.com or 0424 644 144